modelscope/modelscope/README.md

 # Why should I use ModelScope library

 1. A unified and concise user interface is abstracted for different tasks and different models.
-Three lines of code complete the inference, and 10 lines of code complete the model training.
-It is convenient for users to use different models in multiple fields in the ModelScope community.
-It is ready to use and easy to get started with AI. and teaching.
+Model inferences and training can be implemented by as few as 3 and 10 lines of code, respectively.
+It is convenient for users to explore models in different fields in the ModelScope community.
+All models integrated into ModelScope are ready to use, which makes it easy to get started with AI, in both educational and industrial settings.

-2. Construct a model-centric development and application experience, support model training, inference, export and deployment, and facilitate users to build their own MLOps based on the ModelScope Library.
+2. ModelScope offers a model-centric development and application experience.
+It streamlines the support for model training, inference, export and deployment, and facilitates users to build their own MLOps based on the ModelScope ecosystem.

-3. For the model inference and training process, a modular design is carried out, and a wealth of functional module implementations are provided, which is convenient for users to customize development to customize their own model inference, training and other processes.
+3. For the model inference and training process, a modular design is put in place, and a wealth of functional module implementations are provided, which is convenient for users to customize their own model inference, training and other processes.

 4. For distributed model training, especially for large models, it provides rich training strategy support, including data parallel, model parallel, hybrid parallel and so on.

 # Installation

 ## Docker
-ModelScope Library currently supports tensorflow and pytorch deep learning framework for model training and inference, and it is tested and run on Python 3.7+, Pytorch 1.8+, Tensorflow1.15 or Tensorflow2.0+.
+ModelScope Library currently supports popular deep learning framework for model training and inference, including PyTorch, TensorFlow and ONNX.
+All releases are tested and run on Python 3.7+, Pytorch 1.8+, Tensorflow1.15 or Tensorflow2.0+.

-In order to allow everyone to directly use all the models on the ModelScope platform without configuring the environment, ModelScope provides official docker image for developers who need it.
-Based on the official image, you can skip all environment installation and configuration and use it directly.
-Currently, the latest version of the CPU image and GPU image we provide can be obtained from the following address
+To allow out-of-box usage for all the models on ModelScope, official docker images are provided for all releases.
+Based on the docker image, developers can skip all environment installation and configuration and use it directly.
+Currently, the latest version of the CPU image and GPU image can be obtained from:

 CPU docker image
 ```shell